jluk/ACC-Documentation/persisting-shell-storage.md

 ```

 ## List file share
-To find details about your mounted storage run `df`.
+To find details about your attached share
+1. Run `df`

 The filepath to clouddrive will show your storage account name and fileshare in the url.

-`//storageaccountname.file.core.windows.net/filesharename`
+Example: `//storageaccountname.file.core.windows.net/filesharename`

 ```
 justin@Azure:~$ df